Resources

 The bills would create a general Right to Repair Act for the state with and without exemptions.

-This bill would create a general Right to Repair Act for the state with exemptions.
+This bill would create a general Right to Repair Act for the state.
+Medical device exemptions are included.

 Status: Adjourned